 1.3.
 Structure of the paper and main results.
-The main goal of the paper is to provide an existence result, with some extra estimates, for the Fokker-Planck equation (1.4) via time discretization, using the so-called splitting method (the two main ingredients of the equation, i.e. the advection with diffusion on one hand, and the density constraint on the other hand, are treated one after the other).
-In Section 2 we will collect some preliminary results, including what we need from optimal transport and from the previous works about density-constrained crowd motion, in particular on the projection operator onto the set K. In Section 3 we will provide the existence result we aim at, by a splitting scheme and some entropy bounds; the solution will be a curve of measures in $H^1([0,T]; \mathbb{W}2(\Omega))$ .
-In Section 4 we will make use of BV estimates to justify that the solution we just built is also $\text{Lip}([0,T]; \mathbb{W}1(\Omega))$ and satisfies a global BV bound $\|\rho_t\|{BV} \leq C$ : this requires to combine BV estimates on the Fokker-Planck equation (which are available depending on the regularity of the vector field u) with BV estimates on the projection operator on K (which have been recently proven in [10]).
-Section 5 presents a short review of alternative approaches, all discretized in time, but based either on gradient-flow techniques (the JKO scheme, see [13]) or on different splitting methods.
-Finally, in the Appendix we detail the BV estimates on the Fokker-Planck equation (without any density constraint) that we could find; this seems to be a delicate matter, interesting in itself, and we are not aware of the sharp assumptions on the vector field u to guarantee the BV estimate that we need.
+The main goal of the paper is to provide an existence result, with some extra estimates, for the Fokker-Planck equation (1.5) via time discretization, using the so-called splitting method (the two main ingredients of the equation, i.e. the advection with diffusion on one hand, and the density constraint on the other hand, are treated one after the other).
+In Section 2 we will collect some preliminary results, including what we need from optimal transport and from the previous works about density-constrained crowd motion, in particular on the projection operator onto the set \mathcal{K} .
+In Section 3 we will provide the existence result we aim at, by a splitting scheme and some entropy bounds; the solution will be a curve of measures in $AC^2([0,T]; \mathcal{W}2(\Omega))$ (absolutely continuous curves with square-integrable speed).
+In Section 4 we will make use of BV estimates to justify that the solution we just built is also $\operatorname{Lip}([0,T]; \mathcal{W}1(\Omega))$ and satisfies a global BV bound $\|\rho_t\|{BV} \leq C$ (provided $\rho_0 \in BV$): this requires to combine BV estimates on the Fokker-Planck equation (which are available depending on the regularity of the vector field u) with BV estimates on the projection operator on \mathcal{K} (which have been recently proven in [14]).
+Section 5 presents a short review of alternative approaches, all discretized in time, but based either on gradient-flow techniques (the JKO scheme, see [18]) or on different splitting methods.
+Finally, in the Appendix A we detail the BV estimates on the Fokker-Planck equation (without any density constraint) that we could find; this seems to be a delicate matter, interesting in itself, and we are not aware of the sharp assumptions on the vector field u to guarantee the BV estimate that we need.